Memory-based Deep Reinforcement Learning for POMDPs: Results

 \subsection{Performance Comparison}

-Fig. \ref{fig:learning_curves_for_performance_comparison} shows the learning curves of the sampled tasks, where the fist column shows the performance on MDP, while the following 4 columns show results on POMDPs.
+The rows of Fig. \ref{fig:learning_curves_for_performance_comparison} show the learning curves of the three sampled tasks, where the fist column shows the performance on MDP, while the following 4 columns show results on POMDPs.
 The results on MDP show that the proposed method has competitive performance to the baselines.
-Tthe results on the POMDPs highlight the advantage of having memory when solving partially observable tasks.
+The results on the POMDPs highlight the advantage of having memory when solving partially observable tasks.
 On all types of POMDP, LSTM-TD3 outperforms all baselines, except on POMDP-RV of HalfCheetahPyBulletEnv-v0, where LSTM-TD3(5) shows slightly worse performance than TD3.
 Although TD3-OW shows better performance than DDPG, TD3, and SAC on POMDPs for most tasks, it still fails for some POMDPs, such as the POMDP-FLK version of most tasks.
 This reveals that simply concatenating observations is not a good choice, compared to having a LSTM-based memory extraction component as that in LSTM-TD3.
+LSTM-TD3(0) seems sensitive to random seeds (1st panel of the 3rd row of Fig. \ref{fig:learning_curves_for_performance_comparison}) as it achieves lower performance compared to that of TD3 and LSTM-TD3 with history length larger than 0.
+To explain this, even though we set the history for it to zero, it may still predict nonzero for the $Q^{me}$ (introduced in Eq. \ref{eq:memory_based_critic}), because the gradients with respect to the randomly initialized weights of $Q^{me}$ may be nonzero and back-propagated, which could influence the agent during learning.

 Particularly, a significant performance gap can be observed on POMDP-FLK for all tasks (the 3rd column in Fig. \ref{fig:learning_curves_for_performance_comparison}), where the baselines basically fail while LSTM-TD3 achieves comparative performance to that on MDP.
 This is especially promising for tasks where whole sensor data may be lost, either caused by hardware failure or by temporary occlusion, etc. Similar, dramatic performance improvement can be seen on POMDP-RN and POMDP-RSM.